celphin/RepeatOBserverV1/README.md

 <p align="right">(<a href="#getting-started">back to top</a>)</p>

 ### Basic run
-Download a copy of the Setup_Run_Repeats.sh script from this github repo into this same directory.
+Download a copy of the Setup_Run_Repeats.sh script from this github repo into the directory that you want to run the code in.
    ```sh
 wget https://github.com/celphin/RepeatOBserverV1/blob/main/Setup_Run_Repeats.sh
    ```